Richard Simmons: Early life

-Simmons became a practicing Catholic in adolescence and attended Cor Jesu High School.
-He attended the University of Louisiana at Lafayette before graduating from Florida State University with a Bachelor of Arts in art.
+Simmons became a practicing Catholic in adolescence and attended Cor Jesu High School in New Orleans.
+He attended the University of Louisiana at Lafayette before graduating from Florida State University in Tallahassee with a Bachelor of Arts in art degree.
 He became obese during his early childhood and adolescence.
-He began to overeat and became overweight as early as the age of 4 and by the age of 5, he knew it was perceived negatively.
-At the age of 15, he weighed 182 lb.
-As a young man, he considered being a priest.
-As a young art student, he appeared among the "freak show" characters in the Fellini films Satyricon (1968) and The Clowns (1970) and he eventually reached a peak of 268 lb.
+He began to overeat and became overweight as early as the age of four and by five, he knew it was perceived negatively.
+At 15, he weighed 182 lb.
+As a young adult, he considered being a priest, but decided against it.
+He appeared among the "freak show" characters in the Fellini films Satyricon (1968) and The Clowns (1970) while a young art student and eventually reached a peak of 268 lb.

-In an interview with the Tampa Bay Times, Simmons explained he adopted the name Richard after an uncle who paid for his college tuition.
+In an interview with the Tampa Bay Times, Simmons said he adopted the name Richard after an uncle who paid for his college tuition.
 His first job in New Orleans was as a child, selling pralines at Leah's Pralines.